La Punta District

-La Punta is a district of the Constitutional Province of Callao in Peru, and one of the seven districts that make up the port city of Callao.

-It is located in a peninsula in the western part of the province and is almost entirely surrounded by the Pacific Ocean, except on its northeastern side, where it is bordered by downtown Callao.
+La Punta is a district of Callao, Peru.
+Officially established in 1915, it is located on the city's peninsula, and is almost entirely surrounded by the Pacific Ocean, except on its northeastern side, where it is bordered by downtown Callao.

+Its current mayor of La Punta is Ramón Garay León.

+History

-Officially established as a district on October 6, 1915, the current mayor (alcalde) of La Punta is Pio Salazar (2019-2022).
+It was officially established as a district on October 6, 1915.

 Geography

-The district has a total land area of 0.38 km².
+The district has a total land area of 0.38 km2.
 Its administrative center is located 2 meters above sea level.